 Pine blister rust is a fungal disease of white pines caused by Cronartium ribicola.
 This fungus has a complicated life cycle, requiring nearby plants in the genus Ribes for intermediary hosts.
 Ribes plants, like gooseberry and currant, often develop leaf symptoms, but rarely see serious damage from pine blister rust, unlike white pine.

-Pine blister rust symptoms on white pines are much more dramatic and severe, including flagging of entire branches; swellings, cankers and blisters on branches and trunks; and resin flow or orange pustules erupting from branches and trunks.
-Infected areas within about four inches of the trunk are at serious risk of spreading into the trunk itself, leading to a slow tree death.
+Pine blister rust symptoms on white pines are much more dramatic and severe, including flagging of entire branches; swellings, cankers, and blisters on branches and trunks; and resin flow or orange pustules erupting from branches and trunks.
+Infected areas within about four inches (10 cm.) of the trunk are at serious risk of spreading into the trunk itself, leading to a slow tree death.

 White Pine Blister Rust Treatment

-Regular inspections of white pines are a must, since white pine blister rust caught early may be able to be stopped, where advanced disease that’s spread to the trunk will inevitably kill your tree.
+Regular inspections of white pines are a must since white pine blister rust caught early may be able to be stopped, whereas an advanced disease that’s spread to the trunk will inevitably kill your tree.
 Pruning white pine blister rust is the treatment of choice for localized infections, but take care not to spread the spores when you’re cutting out diseased tissue.
 Dispose of any pruned materials immediately in a fire or by double bagging in plastic.

 It was once thought necessary to destroy all Ribes plants in the area to prevent the spread of white pine blister rust, but after decades of such efforts, little progress has been made in slowing the disease.
 White pine blister rust-resistant individuals are being discovered in the wild and used to develop more hardy specimens for future plantings.